Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 **Note:** If you love mathematics and are interested in seeing a proof of this theorem, click <a href="../assets/tex/random_walk_theorem.pdf" download>here</a>.
 {: .notice--info}

 Our experience of the world confirms the Random Walk Theorem's statement that randomly walking particles tend to drift away from their starting point.
-We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame.
-To take a less morbid example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.
+We understand, for example, that someone who has a respiratory virus can infect many others in an enclosed space in a short time frame.
+To take a less morbid example, we also know that when a cake is baking in the oven, we will not need to wait long for delicious smells to waft outward from the kitchen.

 If you are interested in seeing how to build the random walk simulation shown in the video above, then please visit the following software tutorial.
 This tutorial uses **CellBlender**, an add-on to the popular open graphics software program **Blender**, which allows us to create and visualize biological models.
 These models rely on particle-based reaction-diffusion simulations that are implemented by the program **MCell**.
 We will use this software for our work in biological modeling in this prologue as well as module 1.